 The mosque is amazing:

 The shopping mall is so modern it is surreal.
-You can easily forget you are in Africa, forget your are in a Muslim country and even forget you have left home (although in our case the Casablanca mall was bigger and brighter than the malls in New Zealand).
+We could easily forget you are in Africa, forget we are in a Muslim country, and even forget we have left home (although in our case the Casablanca mall was bigger and brighter than the malls in New Zealand).

 What annoyed us most about Casablanca was the filth and the cab drivers we encountered.
-As with all the big cities, the Petite Taxis take only three persons so we need to get two taxis.
-The hotel called for us and negotiated that we would pay the meter price plus 15 dirhams to stop at the Mosque.
+Similar to our experiences two other Moroccan cities (Meknes, and Fes), the Petite Taxis take only three persons so we need to get two taxis.
+The hotel arranged for the cabs and negotiated.
+It was agreed that we would pay the meter price plus 15 dirhams to stop at the Mosque.

 From the mosque we could see the mall.
 A straight line along the coast.

 We knew something was up when the two taxis, while driving, pulled next to each other and the drivers had a chat in Arabic.
 Then we turned off the main road.
 We saw this: